dariogoetz/keyboard_layout_optimizer/README.md

 #### Configuration
 Many aspects of the evaluation can be configured in the yaml files `standard_keyboard.yml` and `evaluation_parameters.yml`.

+Alternatively to `standard_keyboard.yml`, there are variants for split/ortho keyboards (`ortho.yml` - a generic ortholinear split keyboard, `moonlander.yml` - the ZSA moonlander keyboard, `crkbd.yml` - the corne aka. crkbd split keyboard) and variants based on US and UK QWERTY base layouts instead of neo (`standard_keyboard_qwerty_uk.yml` and `standard_keyboard_qwerty_us.yml`).

+There is also an alternative evaluation config file named `evaluation_parameters_arnebab.yml` that aims to stay closer to ArneBab's original evaluator.

 ##### `standard_keyboard.yml`
 This file contains "physical" properties of the keyboard and information about the Neo layout that serves as an underlying base for the variants to evaluate.
 It covers for the keyboard:
 - key positions